luminus-framework/luminus/resources/md/guestbook.md

 ### The Env Directory

+Environment specific code and resources are located under the `env/dev` and the `env/prod` paths.
-This source folder contains environment dependent code.
-The `dev` configuration will be used during development, while the `prod` configuration will be used when the application is compiled for production.
+The `dev` configuration will be used during development, while the `prod` configuration will be used when the application is packaged for production.

+The `dev/clj` source folder contains the following source files:

+* `user.clj` - a utility namespace for any code you wish to run during REPL development
-* `config.clj` - contains the development configuration defaults
+* `guestbook/config.clj` - contains the development configuration defaults
-* `dev_middleware.clj` - contains middleware used for development that should not be compiled in production
+* `guestbook/dev_middleware.clj` - contains middleware used for development that should not be compiled in production

+The `dev/resources` folder contains the `log4j.properties` file used to configure the development logging profile.

+The `prod/clj` folder only contains the `guestbook/config.clj` namespace with the production configuration.

+The `prod/resources` folder contains the following resources:

+* `config.edn` - default environment variables that will be packaged with the application
+* `log4j.properties` - default production logging configuration

 ### The Test Directory